 - Carbon monoxide and other contaminants from appliances, fireplaces, and vehicles

-Defining indoor air quality is probably best done by describing what poor air quality is.
-A few examples that suggest you have an indoor air quality problem:
+Identifying indoor air quality problems is easy with quality air testing, but many symptoms of poor quality IAQ can be observed by homeowners without testing air quality of home spaces.
+A few symptoms that suggest you have an indoor air quality problem:

 - Stale or stuffy air